The Hydrologic Cycle, courtesy of NOAA.

 Putting the LID on Your Community’s Stormwater – Part I

-Part 1: What is LID?
+Part I: What is LID?

 Low Impact Design is the terminology used in the United States primarily to designate a land planning and engineering design approach to stormwater management which emphasizes conservation and the use of on-site natural features to protect water quality.
 (Later in this series, we’ll make the case for a broader definition of LID.)
-This definition is important because conventional development treats stormwater as a waste product that is conveyed offsite and disposed of.
-Let’s look at the definition of stormwater and at our history of stormwater management to help establish the context for LID.

 Stormwater: a term used to identify water that originates during precipitation events.
 Simply put, it is rainfall that contacts the earth’s surface.
 Stormwater is a natural part of the hydrologic cycle, which you may recall from your middle school earth science class.
 Water vapor collects in the atmosphere, which becomes clouds, which becomes rain, which recharges groundwater and surface water, which evaporates to become water vapor … and this is a continuous dynamic cycle.